RarelyCharlie/rarelycharlie.github.io/books.md

 # Listening and related techniques

 Listening in the wider context of techniques that help people.

-Rogers (1942) is the most important book in this entire list.
+#### Dale Carnegie (1936) _How to Win Friends and Influence People_

+Classic advice on getting along with people, valuable for listening to members and also for participating in the 7 Cups community.
+Based on a large collection of illustrative stories.
+Some of the language and culture is of its time, but human nature hasn't changed.
+Many later editions, including one for the digital age.

 #### Carl R. Rogers (1942) _Counseling and Psychotherapy: Newer Concepts in Practice_